ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   const user = await userServiceInstance.getMyUser('12346');
   ```

-  The amount of dependencies that a service can have is infinite, and refactor every instantiation for a service in all the codebase
+  The amount of dependencies that a service can have is infinite, and refactor every instantiation for service in all the codebase
   every time you add a new one is boring.

   That's why dependency injection frameworks where created.